followingthefasciaplane/angle-scripts-for-tas/README.md

 F6 - sideways left
 F7 - backwards
 F8 - return to first person / disable scriptz
-F9 - zooms in thirdperson camera to create a hack-fix firstperson recreation
-F10 - returns to default third person after pressing F9
-F11 - make character look at ground (looks better for backwards modes) - tap F11 again to disable
+F9 - zooms in thirdperson camera to create a hack-fix firstperson recreation - tap F9 again to disable F10 - make character look at ground (looks better for backwards modes) - tap F10 again to disable

 one thing to note about the hsw angles is that you should try to avoid overlapping keypresses
 since each key is giving the game two inputs and it will fuck out until you let go of all the keys again